 This city of only 100,000 inhabitants, situated in the Belgian region of Wallonia, was appointed to be the European Capital of Culture in 2015.

 The opening ceremony of the year Mons2015, whose motto will be “technology meets culture”, was absolutely stunning.
 The main theme were the lights and we all stood there amazed.

 During the whole year, this town will be in the center of Europe’s attention, and we can really recommend you to visit Mons during this year full of interesting events.
-Here, you can read about the programs of the year in detail.

 In a small town like Mons, you don’t expect to find so many interesting things.

 Mons, considered as the “Silicon Valley” of Belgium is a vibrant city, which seems to have an antique appearance, but has a young and very modern character.